rocrill/crock-on/README.md

 Thank you to:

-* My mentor, Victor Miclovich, for his help and guidance.
-* The tutors at the Code Institute and the CI Slack community for their help and support.
+* My course facilitator Richard Wells, the tutors at the Code Institute and the CI Slack community for their help and support.

 ------